(715) 725-0820

 Early bird or Night owl-

-I wouldn’t exactly say early bird (the hour of 5:00 is definitely sleepy time) but I’m usually up by 7:00 even without an alarm
+I can’t exactly say early bird (the hour of 5:00 is definitely sleepy time) but I’m usually up by 7:00 even without an alarm.

 Summer or winter-